The Ultimate Guide To B2B Link Building: Strategies For Earning High-Quality Backlinks

 6. Click on the numbers to see the individual backlinks.

 Once you have found a site that links to your competitors, open a few linking pages.
 Are they guest posts?
 Have they written useful guides?
-Perhaps they’ve pulled a PR stunt?
+Perhaps they’ve pulled off digital PR?

-Any of these methods have in effect been proven to gain links to that website, so you may want to use them yourself.
+Any of these methods have been proven to gain links to that website, so you may want to use them yourself.

 We recently started working with a new client.
-The company was relatively new, so we were surprised to find out that their website already had a decent domain rating (DR).
+The company was relatively new, so we were surprised to find out that their website already had a decent domain rating.

 We investigated and discovered why.
-The company had written several testimonials, celebrating the success they’d had with clients.
+The company had written several testimonials celebrating their success with clients.
 These included high-quality videos, pictures, and case studies.

 You can do the same with your clients: produce a high-quality testimonial and then reach out politely asking whether they would like to link to it.